SmileYzn/PugMod/README.md

 Other changes like a good HLTV system, stats and some in-game commands will be added.

 # Why CS 1.6 it's sucks
-In first place, You're welcome!
+In first place, You're welcome!<br>
-Actually we have CS:GO a more modern version of the game.
+Actually we have CS:GO a more modern version of the game. <br>
-But we can still have fun with a game like Counter-Strike that have been played more than 20 years.
+But we can still have fun with a game like Counter-Strike that have been played more than 20 years.<br>

 # Help
 Visit your [wiki](https://github.com/SmileYzn/PugMod/wiki) to know what more you can do with Pug Mod